Download Fact Sheet

 When treatment ends, your physician may outline specific signs or symptoms of recurrence to watch for.
 A follow-up care plan, including regular visits and screenings, will monitor your health for any unexpected changes.
 Report any symptoms to your physician immediately.

 Patients suspecting cancer recurrence should communicate with their oncologist about any symptoms they experience.
 As with a primary cancer, treatments for a recurrent cancer can be used to control and eliminate cancer as well as manage pain and side effects.
 Participating in a clinical trial may also be an option.
 Treatment for recurring cancer can include surgery, radiation therapy, proton therapy, chemotherapy, or biological therapy.

 - Type of cancer

 - Location of recurrence

-- Patient’s general health
+- Patient’s general health and age

 - Timing of recurrence

 - Extent of the spread of the cancer